robertDouglass/opengoldbergvariations.org/content/discover/maurice.md

 ---
-title: "title"
+title: "Maurice (1987)"
 date: 2020-09-24
 draft: true
 ---

-The second piece from Bach's Goldberg Variations, the Variation 1, is played by Hana (Juliette Binoche) in a war-destroyed home on a broken piano.
+The Aria from Bach's Goldberg Variations is played by during the trial of Lord Risley in Maurice (1987).

-## Maybe you're safe as long as you only play Bach
+## I am satisfied that you will pay for this for the rest of your life.

-{{< figure src="/images/the-english-patient-goldberg-variations-800.jpg" class="full" caption="The English Patient: Hana plays Bach's Goldberg Variations" >}}
+{{< figure src="/images/maurice-goldberg-variations-800.jpg" class="full" caption="Maurice (1987): Aria frmo Bach's Goldberg Variations during the trial of Lord Risley" >}}

-Hanna is playing on a broken piano when an Indian Sikh appears to warn her of possible mines, left behind by the Germans.
-Hanna jokes with him "Maybe you're safe as long as you only play Bach", reasoning that the mine would not go off if Germanic music were played.

-## I'll probably marry him

-Later, Hanna tells the English Patient that she'll probably marry that Indian Sikh, because her mother always told her that she would summon her future husband by playing the piano.
+The aristocratic Lord Risley is on trial for soliciting sex from a soldier.
+As the judge proclaims his sentence, we hear the Aria from the Goldberg Variations.

-Listen to Variation 1, from Bach's Goldberg Variations, in the video below.
+Listen to the Aria from Bach's Goldberg Variations, in the video below.

-<iframe width="640" height="385" src="https://www.youtube.com/embed/15ezpwCHtJs?controls=0&start=300" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="640" height="385" src="https://www.youtube.com/embed/15ezpwCHtJs?controls=0&start=01" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>